 The eagles and shields that decorate the spaces between the statue-bearing corbels in the upper rotunda were added as part of Illinois' centennial celebration in 1918 by Springfield artist George H. Schanbacher.
 In 1888, Schanbacher had decorated the ceiling of the State Library (now Senate Minority offices) with murals of owls, a symbol of wisdom and thus a fitting choice for a library ceiling.
-A symbol of wisdom was not considered apt for lawmakers, however, and when the library was converted into a legislative lounge in 1923, Schanbacher was asked to return and paint over his earlier work.
+A symbol of wisdom might have been considered a mockery by lawmakers, however, and when the library was converted into a legislative lounge in 1923, Schanbacher was asked to return and paint over his earlier work.

 Converting the statehouse into an office building able to accommodate each new generation of office technology has made it the scene of all kinds of cover-ups.
-Remodelings covered up carving and paintings and were forgotten for decades.
+Remodelings covered up carving and paintings that were forgotten for decades.
 Typical were the ornate wall decorations in Room 115, which was for a time used as a Civil War museum.
-Large murals depicting Lincoln, Grant, and a Civil War soldier, painted on the upper walls of Room 300 when it was dedicated as a memorial hall for Civil War battle flags and mementos, were covered up in the 1930s when the room‘s ceiling was lowered; the murals were discovered in 1971 when the space was converted into a Senate hearing room.
+In Room 300, large murals depicting Lincoln, Grant, and a Civil War soldier were painted on the upper walls when it was dedicated as a memorial hall for Civil War battle flags and mementos; the murals were covered up in the 1930s when the room‘s ceiling was lowered and not discovered until 1971 when the space was converted into a Senate hearing room.